Excel formula to check if cell contains a date

 Related:

-- Excel check if cell contains date - Best answers
+- Excel if cell contains date then return value - Best answers

 - Excel if cell contains date - Best answers

-- Excel if cell is date ✓ - Office Software Forum
+- If cell = date return yes or no. ✓ - Office Software Forum

 TrowaD